JeffSackmann/tennis_wta/README.md

 Update, 24/3/15

 I've added one additional match results file per year, which comprises all tour-level qualifying matches and all main-draw ITF matches.

+---

+Update, 8/4/15

+2015 rankings and results are now available through last week's play.
+The results files are named according to the same conventions as the others.
+The rankings file for the current year is wta_rankings_current.csv.